If you’re visiting the Maltese islands and want to stay connected to the internet (and mobile telephony), don’t worry – it’s easy and straightforward.

 Getting connectivity on a short stay in Malta (7-10 days):

-When buying a SIM card, be sure to mention which device you will be using the card with as SIM cards come in different sizes.
+When buying a phyiscal SIM card, be sure to mention which device you will be using the card with as SIM cards come in different sizes.

 Has your mobile phone stopped working?
 Or perhaps you lost your smartphone after a day at the beach?
 It’s easy to get a replacement phone in Malta, with mobile shops practically in every town.